yevgetman/django-finance/README.md

 - Deep analysis of portfolio composition and balance
 - Risk assessment and diversification evaluation
 - Performance insights and strengths/weaknesses identification
+- Personalized analysis based on investment goals
+- Cash allocation recommendations
 - All powered by OpenAI's GPT models

 ### 💡 Intelligent Investment Recommendations
 - Actionable recommendations for each asset (Buy, Hold, Sell)
 - Specific guidance on quantity (All, Some, More)
-- Suggestions for new investments to improve portfolio balance
+- Suggestions for new investments aligned with your goals
+- Recommendations that consider available cash
 - Clear reasoning for each recommendation

 ### 🧠 Modular Prompt Management